commercetools/ui-kit/src/components/inputs/localized-money-input/README.md

 #### Description

-A controlled text input component for localized multi-line strings with validation states.
+A controlled input component for localized money values with validation states.

 ## Usage